BergLab/CompNeuro22/README.md

 ## The exam

-You need to prepare a 10 min presentation on each of topics covered during the course followed by 5 min questions about your presentation, and general questions about the rest of the course content.
+The exam is an oral exam.
+You need to prepare an approximately 10 min presentation on each of the topics covered during the course followed by 5 min questions about your presentation, and general questions about the rest of the course content.
 The specific topic will be randomly picked during the exam.
-You can choose to use —or not— the week's notebook as support for you presentation (we will provide the notebooks on a projector).
+You can choose to use —or not— the week's notebook as support for your presentation (we will provide the notebooks on a projector).
+After this, the student leaves the room and the censor and examiner find the appropriate grade, which is delivered to the student waiting outside.
+The grade is a pass/non-pass grade.

-The specific topics will be announce soon.
-They will correspond to each of the topics covered on every week (excluding the linear algebra week).
+**The four topics for the exam are the following:**

+  1. Philosophical aspects of computational neuroscience (Chapter 1.1.1-1.1.5 and introduction lectures).
+E.g. levels of description.
+Pros and cons of levels of details in a model.
+Variables and parameters.
+(No colab notebook support for this.)

+  2. Dynamical systems and differential equations (B.2 - B.2.1 and notebook week 2): In general, terms describe the method of analysis of two coupled dynamical systems, e.g. predator-prey.

+  3. One-compartment neuronal models and the integrate-and-fire neuron (sect.
+8.2.0 - 8.2.1 and notebooks week 2-3).
+Explain the different parameters used to run the simulation in the notebook.

+  4. Data analysis and machine learning (Lecture and notebooks week 4): explain linear and nonlinear correlations, how they can be described with correlation coefficients.
+Supervised machine learning.
+Difference between regression and classification tasks.
+Define what an artificial neural network is.

+  5. Network science (Lectures and section 9.1.3):  What are a network, random network, and a Small-world network?
+Why are network useful models for neuroscience?
+Network measures: mean path length and clustering coefficient.
+What is the degree of a node and the degree distribution of a network.

 ## Other resources